← Articles

 Click the "Edit API key" button in the dialog.
 At the top of the configuration page, give your key a descriptive name like "CSV Import Key" or "Private Geocoding Key".

-Configuring Restrictions
+Configuring restrictions

 Scroll down to the "API restrictions" section and select "Restrict key".